Skip to content

 A licence or registration doesn't cover everything.
 Regardless of which nation you're in, you also need:

-Fire safety — The Short-Term Rental Safety Act 2024 requires interlinked smoke/heat alarms, fire risk assessments, emergency lighting, and fire doors on escape routes.
-Since April 2025, platforms require fire safety certification before listing.
+Fire safety — The Fire Safety Order 2005 and Fire Safety Act 2021 require interlinked smoke/heat alarms, fire risk assessments, emergency lighting, and fire doors on escape routes.
+Platforms increasingly require fire safety certification before listing.

 Gas safety — Annual Gas Safety Certificate from a Gas Safe registered engineer if your property has gas appliances.